12,488 kilograms

 essential oils produced by alembic distillation in 2024

-In 2022, in collaboration with GreenViet, we conducted a land biodiversity survey, which found 300 species of flora and fauna, including 7 animal and 10 plant species listed as rare and precious in the Vietnam Red Book and at risk of extinction on the IUCN Red List.
+In 2022, in collaboration with GreenViet, we conducted a land biodiversity survey, which found 300 species of flora and fauna, including 7 animal and 10 plant species listed as rare and precious in the Vietnam Red Book 2007 and at risk of extinction on the IUCN Red List.
 Our ongoing monitoring efforts, including the use of camera traps, have captured sightings of critically endangered pangolins and the recently rediscovered silver-black chevrotain, a species lost to science for nearly 30 years and endemic to Vietnam.

-Recognizing the critical role of light in improving quality of life and night-time community safety, the Solar for Life project provides sustainable and renewable energy solutions to remote communities in Khanh Hoa and its surrounding provinces.
-By installing solar lights in communities residing near forests, the project seeks to enhance living standards and economic prospects while aligning with the UN's Sustainable Development Goal 7: Affordable and Clean Energy.
+Recognizing the critical role of light in improving quality of life and safety of communities at night, the "Solar for Life" project aims to provide sustainable and renewable energy solutions to remote communities in Khanh Hoa and surrounding provinces.
+By installing solar lights in communities residing near forests, particularly those inhabited by ethnic minority groups, the project seeks to enhance their living standards and economic prospects while aligning with the UN's Sustainable Development Goal 7: Affordable and Clean Energy.

 Six Senses